dotnet/docs-maui/docs/platform-integration/device/flashlight.md

 ---
 title: "Flashlight"
 description: "Learn how to use the .NET MAUI IFlashlight interface in the Microsoft.Maui.Devices namespace.
-This interface provides the ability to turn on or off the device's camera flash, to emulate a flashlight." ms.date: 09/02/2022
+This interface provides the ability to turn on or off the device's camera flash, to emulate a flashlight." ms.date: 02/02/2023
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Devices"]
 ---

 # Flashlight

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IFlashlight` interface.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Devices.IFlashlight> interface.
 With this interface, you can toggle the device's camera flash on and off, to emulate a flashlight.

-The default implementation of the `IFlashlight` interface is available through the `Flashlight.Default` property.
+The default implementation of the `IFlashlight` interface is available through the <xref:Microsoft.Maui.Devices.Flashlight.Default?displayProperty=nameWithType> property.
 Both the `IFlashlight` interface and `Flashlight` class are contained in the `Microsoft.Maui.Devices` namespace.

-The `` class is available in the `Microsoft.Maui.Devices` namespace.

 ## Get started